kousha789123/researcher_rss/README.md

-# Academic Journals in Business, Economics, Accounting, and Finance
-Below is a curated list of academic journals in the fields of business, economics, accounting, and finance.
-You can find the list at the end of this page.

-# Alternative to Researcher: A Personal RSS Feed of Academic Abstracts
+# Alternative to Discontinued Researcher App: A Personal RSS Feed of Academic Abstracts
-With the discontinuation of [Researcher App](https://www.researcher-app.com), I'm sharing my personal reading RSS feed of academic abstracts.
+With the discontinuation of [Researcher App](https://www.researcher-app.com), I'm sharing my personal reading RSS feed of academic abstracts in business.
 This feed is updated daily and can be imported into any RSS reader.

 # Accessing the RSS Feed
 To access the feed, visit the following URL: [RSS Link](https://raw.githubusercontent.com/kouroshshafi/researcher_rss/refs/heads/main/feed_content).
 Note that the "raw" in the URL address is necessary for the feed to load correctly in any rss reader app.